Elizabeth the Cuman

-Elizabeth the Cuman (1244–1290) was the Queen consort of Stephen V of Hungary.
+Elizabeth the Cuman (1244–1290) was the queen consort of Stephen V of Hungary.
 She was regent of Hungary during the minority of her son from 1272 to 1277.

 The Cumans were the western tribes of the Cuman-Kipchak confederation.

 Her people followed a shamanist religion and were considered pagans by contemporary Christians of Europe.

 Questions of parentage and family

 In 1238, Khan Köten, her father according to historians, led the Cumans and a number of other clans in invading the Kingdom of Hungary while fleeing from the advancing hordes of the Mongol Empire.
 In time, Béla IV of Hungary negotiated an alliance with Köten and his people, granting them asylum in exchange for their conversion to Roman Catholicism and loyalty to the King.
 The agreement was sealed with the betrothal of Elizabeth to Stephen, eldest son of Béla IV.
 The agreement seems to have occurred while Stephen was an infant.
 Elizabeth was unlikely to have been older than her future husband.
 In 1241, the Mongol invasion of Europe under the leadership of Batu Khan and Subutai began, with Hungary among its primary targets.
 Köten was assassinated by Hungarian nobles fearing he would lead a defection to the other side.

-Other historians point out that a charter of her father-in-law, Béla IV, refers to a Cuman chieftain Seyhan as his "kinsman," which can be interpreted to mean that Zeyhan was in fact Elizabeth's father.
-It is unclear whether Zeyhan refers to Köten or another chief, as it can be interpreted as a name or a title; Say-χan translates to "good khan".
+Other historians point out that a charter of her father-in-law, Béla IV, refers to a Cuman chieftain Seyhan as his "kinsman," which can be interpreted to mean that Seyhan was in fact Elizabeth's father.
+It is unclear whether Seyhan refers to Köten or another chief, as it can be interpreted as a name or a title; Say-χan translates to "good khan".

 She also had an unidentified sister, who married Hungarian noble Gregory Monoszló.